Path Planning for Aerial Relays via Probabilistic Roadmaps: Numerical Experiments

 \subsection{Moving UE}

-\begin{bullets} \blt[Overview]This section studies the performance of PRFI for moving UE; cf. Sec.~\ref{sec:moving}. \blt[objective] The objective is to maximize the total data transferred to the UE, \blt[simulation setup] \begin{bullets} \blt[ue path] which follows a random trajectory of 300 seconds at a speed of 2 m/s and starting at an initial position generated as the UE location in Sec.~\ref{sec:sim:static}. \blt[building height] Throughout, the height of each building at each MC realization is uniformly distributed between 20~m and 75~m.
+\begin{bullets} \blt[Overview]This section studies the performance of PRFI for moving UEs; cf. Sec.~\ref{sec:moving}. \blt[objective]Due to space restrictions, the focus will be on maximizing the transferred data.
+The UE \blt[simulation setup] \begin{bullets} \blt[ue path] follows a random trajectory of 300 seconds at a speed of 2 m/s whose initial position is generated as the UE location in Sec.~\ref{sec:sim:static}. \blt[building height] Throughout, the height of each building at each MC realization is uniformly distributed between 20~m and 75~m.

 \begin{extendedonly} An example of such a trajectory is shown in Fig. \ref{fig:trajectory-ue}.

 \end{extendedonly} \end{bullets}